2026 United States House of Representatives elections in Texas: District 34

-The 34th district stretches from McAllen and Brownsville in the Rio Grande Valley, northward along the Gulf Coast.
+The new 34th district stretches from Brownsville in the Rio Grande Valley, northward along the Gulf Coast to most of Corpus Christi, covering all of Cameron, Willacy, Kenedy, Kleberg and most of Nueces counties, essentially a recreation of the old 27th district from its establishment in 1982 until the 2010 election.
 The incumbent is Democrat Vicente Gonzalez, who was re-elected with 51.3% of the vote in 2024.